jspickard/MSSE661-2022S8W2-final-app/README.md

 1. Ensure node and node package manager is installed on the machine.
 2. Open project in VS Code. (cd ChitChatDynamo)
 3. In VS Code terminal, type "npm install".
-4. In VS Code terminal, type "node server/index.js".
+4. In VS Code terminal, type "npm start".

 ## Testing